5l1v3r1/Golookup/README.md

 # Wanna show support for the tool ?

-**I will be more than happy if you will show some love for Animals by donating to Animal Aid Unlimited ,Animal Aid Unlimited saves animals through street animal rescue, spay/neuter and education.
+**I will be more than happy if you will show some love for Animals by donating to [Animal Aid Unlimited](https://animalaidunlimited.org/),Animal Aid Unlimited saves animals through street animal rescue, spay/neuter and education.
 Their mission is dedicated to the day when all living beings are treated with compassion and love.** ✨